 Dynamic station-keeping capability analysis

-We help determine the operational window in which your vessel can perform its tasks safely and efficiently by maintaining its position and heading.
+We help determine when your vessel can perform its tasks safely and efficiently while maintaining its position and heading.

 In offshore operations involving dynamic positioning, tasks must be performed in a safe, efficient manner.
 Determining the operational window for a vessel or designing a vessel for certain weather can be challenging.